IamGiel/js_workshop/readme.md

     - HHHHHHH
     - TTTTTTTTT

-2. Starts with two Heads (HH) and ends with two Tails (TT), and in between should have repeated Ts and repeated Hs example:
+2. Starts with two Heads (HH) and ends with two Tails (TT), and in between should have repeated Ts and repeated Hs wherein Hs comes before Ts, example:
     - HHTTTT
     - HHHHHHHHTT